RobertGlowacki/currency-rate-converter/README.md

 # To do
 * Rounding when calculating the amount is not done correctly for this type of operation.
-* Investigate whether it is possible to implement the value-object serialization, to avoid `value` nested field in JSON.
-See [#10](https://github.com/cleankod/currency-rate-converter/pull/10) as a starting point.
-Or maybe there is a better solution to the problem at hand?
 * Move parameter-specific logic outside the controller.
 * Better error handling, especially of potential errors from NBP API.
 * Caching the NBP API results.